-When the pulp of permanent or primary teeth get damaged or infected, root canal treatment or endodontic treatment is recommended.
+When the pulp of permanent or primary teeth get damaged or infected, Dr. Blevins will recommend a root canal or endodontic treatment.
 These procedures can potentially save the natural teeth.

 The process of removing the infected, damaged pulp and placing the medicated filling is the actual “pulpotomy.”
 Today, the term “pulpotomy” is oftentimes used to describe the entire process, which also includes the placement of medication in the pulp space.

-Dentists who perform a pulpotomy try to keep the canal pulp healthy and alive, which in turn, saves the natural tooth.
-Patients will receive a local anesthetic for this procedure to remain comfortable and pain free.
+The goal of the pulpotomy is to keep the canal pulp healthy and alive, which in turn, saves the natural tooth.
+Patients will receive a local anesthetic for this procedure to remain comfortable and pain-free.

 Dr. Blevins and his team have the training, education, and experience to handle your Christian dental practice, we’re fully dedicated to the health and wellbeing of our patients..
 If you feel any pain or discomfort, please do not hesitate to call our office.
 As a